CircuitFlyer/Climb_and_Dive/docs/Software.md

 ![](assets/images/XiaoBle.png)

-Then the `XAIO-SENSE` disk drive will show up:
+Give it a couple of seconds, then the `XAIO-SENSE` disk drive will show up:

 ![](assets/images/Xiao-sense.png)